Frequently Asked Questions about the Master of Global Affairs

 Who teaches the courses?

-Students take classes taught by the Keough School’s core faculty of scholars, practitioners, and policymakers as well as by faculty in other divisions throughout the University of Notre Dame.
+Students take classes taught by the Keough School’s core faculty of scholars, practitioners, and policymakers, faculty in other divisions throughout the University of Notre Dame, and distinguished visiting faculty, policy professionals, and practitioners.

 What are the degree requirements?